goadesign/examples/code_regen/README.md

 goa Code Regeneration
 =====================

-Note: This depends on a
-[PR in progress](https://github.com/goadesign/goa/pull/593) for changing TDB to the tag pairs.

----

-This example shows how to regenerate your apps code without disrupting the modifications you have made.
+This example shows how to use a helper script and Makefile to regenerate your code without disrupting the modifications you have made.

+Using the methods below,
-This allows you to modify your design, after the initial generation, and keep the logic you have already implemented.
+you can modify your design,
+regenerate your application,
+and find your code existing within the freshly generated goa code.
+This helper pack is by no means necessary for goa app regeneration.
+Under normal circumstances goa will not touch or update the files in the root application directory and considers these files completely under your control.
+However, if you delete one of the controller files, then goa will generate it because it does not exist.
+This helper pack uses that behavior to backup, regenerate, and restore your files.

+__Note__: This API development process encouraged by this helper pack does not necessarily follow best practices.
+It is best used during early iteration, as a learning tool, or to a gain deeper understanding into goa and the translations between design and code.

+#### Installation

-__All you have to do is drop the `Makefile` and `restore.py` into your app dirrectory__
+All you have to do is drop the `Makefile` and `restore.py` into your app dirrectory

+#### Usage

-and type `make regen`
+Type `make regen`

-The process that happens is:
+This is what happens:

-1. Backup the current go files
+1. Backup the current go files in the root directory.
+1. `rm *.go`
-1. Remove and regenerate the app
+1. `goagen` the app like new.
-1. Restore the modifications from the backups
+1. Restore your code from the backups

 This process is enabled by having [start/end] tags.
-These are genreated automatically for the controller stubs.
+These are generated automatically for the controller stubs.
 You may also use two special tags `import` and `extra`.
 `import` will appear as the first block in the import clause and enables the maintenance of additional imports.